NCAS-CMS/cfa-conventions/source/cfa.md

 instructions on how to build an array from one or more other arrays stored elsewhere.

-**aggregated dimensions**

-A sequence of the named dimensions of the *aggregated data*, given in the same relative order as those dimensions occur in the aggregated data.

 **aggregated variable**

 A netCDF variable that does not contain its own data, rather it